Memoryless: Exploring Hidden Markov Models in Machine Learning (part 2)

 • The Baum–Welch algorithm allows parameter learning in the presence of hidden variables.

-What initially presents as an inference problem of exponential complexity becomes tractable through the conditional independence structure and first-order Markov assumptions encoded in the model.
+What initially presents as an inference problem of huge complexity becomes tractable through the conditional independence structure, and first-order Markov assumptions encoded in the model.
 These structural constraints permit efficient recursive computation without enumerating all possible latent trajectories.
-It is precisely in this disciplined balance between abstraction and structure that the strength of Hidden Markov Models emerges.
+It is precisely in this disciplined balance between abstraction and structure that the strength of Hidden Markov Models arises.

 "What I cannot create, I do not understand." — Richard Feynman